Mary Jane Watson

-Mary Jane "MJ" Watson is a character appearing in American comic books published by Marvel Comics.
-The character was created by Stan Lee and Steve Ditko, making her first appearance in The Amazing Spider-Man #25 (June 1965), and subsequently designed by John Romita Sr. in #42 (November 1966).
-Since then, she has gone on to become Spider-Man's main love interest and later his wife (as Mary Jane "MJ" Watson-Parker) before their marriage was sold to Mephisto; Mary Jane has also served as a supporting character to Iron Man and Venom.
+Mary Jane Watson is a character appearing in American comic books published by Marvel Comics.
+The character was created by Stan Lee and Steve Ditko, making her first appearance in The Amazing Spider-Man #15 (August 1964), and subsequently designed by John Romita Sr. in #42 (November 1966).
+Since then, she has gone on to become Spider-Man's main love interest and later his wife (as Mary Jane Watson-Parker).
+Mary Jane Watson has also served as a supporting character to Iron Man.

-Although she made a brief first appearance in The Amazing Spider-Man #25 with a plant obscuring her face, as part of a then-long-running recurring gag about Aunt May attempting to set Peter up with her friend's "nice girl" niece, Mary Jane's first official face reveal was a cameo appearance in The Amazing Spider-Man #42.
+Although she made a brief first appearance in The Amazing Spider-Man #25 with a plant obscuring her face, as part of a long-running recurring gag about Aunt May attempting to set Peter up with her friend's "nice girl" niece, Mary Jane's first official face reveal was a cameo appearance in The Amazing Spider-Man #42.
 Designed and drawn by John Romita Sr., her entrance is regarded as one of the most iconic introductions in comic history, owing to its build-up, her hyper-vibrant red hair and beauty, and her introductory line, "Face it, Tiger… you just hit the jackpot!".
 Since then, 'Tiger' has been her most recognizable nickname for Peter, spanning comics and media adaptations.